biocc/SP-MEGD_Fusion/README.md

 #After installation, test that it was successful by viewing the Casanovo command line interface help:
 casanovo --help
 ```
+Typical install time consumes 11:39.
+But it is easily affected by the Internet speed.

 ## Installing R version 3.4.2 on Ubuntu 16.04